ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 # Introduction

-This tutorial explains the basics of using the package `lavaan` (latent variable analysis) to conduct structural equation modeling (SEM) with latent variables.
-Although we will focus on SEM with latent variables, `lavaan` can actually be used for a large variety of multivariate statistical models including, path analysis, confirmatory factor analysis, structural equation modeling, multi-group analyses, or growth curve models.
+This tutorial explains the basics of using the package `lavaan` (*la*tent *va*riable *an*alysis) to conduct structural equation modeling (SEM) with latent variables.
+Although we will focus on SEM with latent variables, `lavaan` can actually be used for a large variety of multivariate statistical models, including path analysis, confirmatory factor analysis, structural equation modeling, multigroup structural equation analyses, multilevel structural equation modeling, and various growth curve models.
 For more information have a look at the respective [website](https://lavaan.ugent.be/).

 ## Basics